Lukoil Racing: Russian competitions

 The team was created in 1997 to participate in the Russian Formula 3 and Tourism-1600 championships.
 With a European level of organisation and sponsorship from the Lukoil oil company, the team became the main force in the Russian autosport arena.
-Unfortunately though both series have now ended.
+Both series have since ended.
 Lukoil Racing won 5 of 6 team titles in Russian F3 and 6 of 7 team titles in Supertourism in the seasons it participated in.

 In 2003 Lukoil Racing created a junior team for Formula RUS.
 The team won the title three years in a row, but at the end of 2005 season decided to leave series.

 Lukoil Racing easily won drivers and team titles of the Finnish Formula 3 Championship in 2003.
 In Touring Car racing the team chose to compete in the Honda Civic Cup where it won both titles 3 years in row.
 Lukoil went back with ArtLine in the Russian Formula 1600 in 2004 and won 3 team titles in a row, but only one drivers title in 2004.

 From 2008 Lukoil decide to concentrate only on the RTСC Touring-Light class.
 The team received Ford Russia manufacturer support and won both the drivers and team titles 4 years in a row.
 At the end of 2011, the Touring-Light cars were sold.
 Lukoil Racing went to the RTCC Touring class with manufacturer support of Lada Sport.